 The idea of talking to your lenders can be a bit intimidating – especially if you owe money to more than one of them.
 Simply asking for lower repayments might not be suitable if you have a large amount of debt that you wouldn’t be able to repay in full.

 If you’re not sure which approach you should take, seek out some professional debt advice.
+These experts help veterans dealing with debt, individuals who take out loans but cannot pay, and more.
 A debt expert could talk through your situation with you and recommend a way to tackle your debts.

 If you are eligible for a debt solution such as debt management (or an IVA in England, Wales and Northern Ireland) – or a solution like a Trust Deed or the Debt Arrangement Scheme in Scotland – your monthly payments could be reduced to a level you can afford, and a debt expert will deal with all your lenders for you.